Om-minfy/JS-THA-11-06/Readme.md

 ## Part 2: Arrays

 ### 1. Create an array named colors with three of your favorite colors.
+   - Add a fourth color to the end of the array.
+   - Add a new color to the beginning of the array.
+   - Print the final array to the console.
 ```js
 let colors = ["Red", "Blue", "Yellow"];
 colors.push("Sky Blue");